mindersec/minder/docs/docs/ref/cli/minder_project_role_update.md

 ---
-title: minder project role grant
+title: minder project role update
 ---
-## minder project role grant
+## minder project role update

-Grant a role to a subject on a project within the minder control plane
+update a role to a subject on a project

 ### Synopsis

-The minder project role grant command allows one to grant a role to a user (subject) on a particular project.
+The minder project role update command allows one to update a role to a user (subject) on a particular project.

 ```
-minder project role grant [flags]
+minder project role update [flags]
 ```

 ### Options

 ```
-  -e, --email string   email to send invitation to
-  -h, --help           help for grant
+  -h, --help          help for update
-  -r, --role string    the role to grant
+  -r, --role string   the role to update it to
-  -s, --sub string     subject to grant access to
+  -s, --sub string    subject to update role access for
 ```

 ### Options inherited from parent commands